 Tips to Keep Your OpenCart Store Secure During Sales:

 - Hackers Exploit Plug-ins: While OpenCart might be sturdy and secure, hackers try to come in via plug-ins you’ve installed.
 It is often seen that plug-in developers keep security on a back seat which leads to stores using those plug-ins also being vulnerable.
 Be sure to install plug-ins only from reliable companies.
-Reviewing code of the plug-ins and adding additional layer of security like input sanitization on inputs being taken from plug-in is recommended.
+Reviewing the code of the plug-ins and adding an additional layer of security like input sanitization on inputs being taken from plug-in is recommended.

 - Check for Known Vulnerabilities: If for some reason you cannot upgrade your OpenCart to the latest version, then it is highly recommended to make sure the version in use is patched.
 Whenever there has been a security incident with an OpenCart version an advisory has been released.
 Here’s how you can quickly assure that patches are in place:

 - Go to google